Sport Scholarships | Sports Development Service

 - Contribute to the administration, coaching, promotion and development of the DCU club

 Sports Scholarships are intended for persons of outstanding sporting ability.
 We accept applications in our priority sports of Athletics, Basketball, GAA Sports, Soccer and Rugby.
-We also consider applications in other sports from athletes of a Junior or Senior International standard, with participation at European/World Championship or Olympic level and part of a high performance squad with their NGB.
+We also consider applications in other sports from athletes of a Junior or Senior International standard, with participation at European/World Championship or Olympic level and part of a high-performance squad with their NGB.
 The minimum standard of entry in each of DCU's priority sports is listed in the table below.
-This criteria is set to give applicants a guideline to follow when understanding the term ‘performance sport’, however the University may adapt its criteria depending on the sport in question.
+These criteria are set to give applicants a guideline to follow when understanding the term ‘performance sport’, however, the University may adapt its criteria depending on the sport in question.
 Please note the following:

 - Meeting all the criteria does not mean an automatic offer of a CAO Points Concession and/or Sport Scholarship.